In this tutorial you will learn about Level of Detail, why it is important and how you can use Model Lab to produce LODs.

-- Open Model Lab and import the model from tutorial 1.
-Also available here: chair
+- Open Model Lab and import the Fika chair (basic).cmsym model.

-- In this controller you can perform mesh reduction in order to increase performance, or to be more concrete; reduce the time needed for rendering and memory consumption.
+- In this dropdown you can perform mesh reduction in order to increase performance, or to be more concrete; reduce the time needed for rendering and memory consumption.

 - First, choose which mesh reduction solution to use.

 We provide three solutions: MK mesh reducer, Oak mesh reducer, and SeamAware mesh reducer.

 - The MK, which is the default solution, is faster than Oak and usually, MK produces a nice result.

 - The SeamAware mesh reducer can preserve texture seams and object boundaries better but is slower than the other mesh reducers.

 - When SeamAware mesh reducer is selected, another choice is available, UV seam quality.
 This controls how important preservation of texture seams is.
 Higher setting means potentially sacrificing more details in other areas to preserve texture seams better.